Zoom: Using Sign Language Interpretation

 Resolution

-NOTE: There are several limitations to enabling this feature.
+Note: There are several limitations and requirements to enabling this feature.
 Please review these before continuing.
+(For example, this feature cannot be used with Personal Meeting IDs (PMI).)

-The sign language interpretation feature in Zoom allows a host to designate up to 20 participants in a meeting as sign language interpreters.
-This in turn allows participants to view a dedicated window for their chosen interpreter.
+The sign language interpretation feature allows hosts to designate up to 20 individuals in a meeting or webinar as sign language interpreters.
+This allows participants/attendees to view a dedicated window for their chosen interpreter.

-This Zoom help article explains how to enable this feature as a host and how to utilize it as the interpreter or participant of the meeting.
-For participants, it is important to note that you will not be able to interact with this feature unless the host has enabled it.
+The Zoom Support article linked above explains how to enable this feature as a host and how to use it as an interpreter or participant/attendee in the meeting/webinar.
+Participants/attendees cannot interact with this feature unless the host has enabled it.

 Additional Information